[8 Quick Fixes] Unfortunately, Snapchat has Stopped!

 - One of the most user-friendly applications in the world.

 To help you make the most of this Android repair software and to fix your Snapchat not responding error, here’s a step-by-step guide on how to use it.

 Step 1: Download the Dr.Fone - System Repair (Android) software to your computer.
 Install the software to your Mac or Windows computer by following the onscreen instructions.

 Once completed, open the software, so you’re on the main menu.

-Step Two From the main menu, click the Repair option, followed by the Android repair option.
+Step 2: From the main menu, click the System Repair option, followed by the Android option.
 Of course, if you have an iOS device you want to repair in the future, the option is there if you want it.
 Also, connect your Android device to your computer using the USB cable.

 On the next screen, use the drop-down menus to confirm the model, brand, operating system, and carrier of your device.
 Click Next to confirm the details are correct.